Apply for an Out of School Time Partnership Grant by April 30

 Evaluate student learning in the OST setting

 Eligibility: Open to any WSST member.
-The WSST member must be the lead, but non-WSST members can be involved in the project (and encouraged to join!).We encourage applicants who are reasonably sure they will stay in their district and continue this work for the 24-25 school year Grant amount - $1500 (3 grants are available).
-Checks be distributed directly to grant recipients by June 1, 2023 Target age level - Open to Elementary or Middle School programs Allowable expenses:
+The WSST member must be the lead, but non-WSST members can be involved in the project (and encouraged to join!).We encourage applicants who are reasonably sure they will stay in their district and continue this work for the 25-26 school year Grant amount - $1500 (3 grants are available).
+Checks will be distributed directly to grant recipients by June 1, 2024 Target age level - Open to Elementary or Middle School programs Allowable expenses:

 Stipends for educators to meet, collaborate and develop plans for STEM programming and lead PD

 Costs to conduct PD: food, materials, stipends for participants

 STEM materials and curricula - cannot be over 50% of the project cost (Any materials purchased will remain with the OST program involved)

 Grantees must join a community of practice(CoP) that will meet virtually 3 times for one hour each during the grant cycle in May, August and January

 Purpose of the CoP: